Arceliar/bmwrapper/README.md

 - If you are not careful with your email client configuration, bmwrapper may hit a race condition and eat up all your memory unless you kill it.
 - After exiting, the POP server has a tendency to leave an abandoned socket open for a minute or so, preventing the application from being restarted immediately.
-- In order to comply with protocol, the POP server trashes each message from the PyBitmessage inbox after it has been delivered to an email client.
+- In order to comply with the protocol, the POP server trashes each message from the PyBitmessage inbox after it has been delivered to an email client.
+This is not immediately visible if you have the PyBitmessage GUI running in the background--they won't disappear until you restart.
+You have been warned.
 - I have not tested this heavily.
 It works for me, but there's no guarantee it won't eat your inbox and spit nothing back out, then eat all your memory and lock your machine up.

 I wrote this for my own personal use.
-Don't expect me to provide technical support.
-I've just released it as a proof of concept / reference for anyone who wants to write a version that doesn't suck.
+Don't expect me to provide much/any technical support.
+I've just released it for anyone interested in using it.
+If something breaks, and it affects me, I’ll probably get around to fixing it eventually...